 You should submit your documents electronically as soon as possible and no later than May 13, 2020.
 Review our required documents webpage for instructions on how to view your list of required documents and instructions on how to submit them electronically to the Recruitment and Admissions office.

 You will receive an admission decision on each application you submit to Laurier (up to a maximum of three programs).

-We reserve the right to consider additional academic information, which may impact the status of your application, including but not limited to: repeated courses, consistency, and when and where courses and/or tests were completed.
+We reserve the right to consider additional academic information, which may impact the status of your application, including but not limited to: repeated courses, consistency of academic performance, and when and where courses and/or tests were completed.